What are dreadlocks?

 how to get dreadlocks

 It’s very easy to get dreadlocks.
-I will explain how most african american people do it.
+I will explain how most african american people, and some Jamaican people do it. do it.
 I’m sure these methods will work for those with straight hair as well. use some bees-wax or just use nothing, and twist your strands of hair into locks.
 Depending on your hair texture you then probably want to hold the ends with elastic rubber bands, or bundle your “lock twists” into a pony tail, while they have the lock gel, or lock wax on them.
 Another thing you can do is wash your hair with aloe.
 Real aloe! not aloe gel from the drug store.
 Go buy the “aloe plant” and wash your hair with it.
 Before you do that.
 You should section out your hair in to the sizes (strands of lock sizes) you want your hair to grow.
 The size of each individual parting in the scalp, is the size the dread lock will be once it is mature.
 Different locks will mature at different times.
 Also it is extremely important, when you begin this process for the first month only, do not wash the hair…this helps to speed up the dreading process so that the “virgin” hair can become matted.
 Be sure to sleep with your hair covered in a silk scarf.
 This will prevent the locks from picking up lint which can stay lodged in the dreadlocks.

 Click here to find out Where to buy a Rasta Hat Online for all hair types